Pankaj-M-Deori/Social-Buzz-Content-Analysis-Analytic-Report-/README.md

 - Hierarchical Drill-Down: In the “Reactions by Month” line chart, drill from Month to Weekday for more granular trend analysis.

 - Page Navigation: Use the page navigator at the bottom of the report Overview Page (Ctrl + Click) to move between: Overview Page, Executive Report and Detail Page.

-## Why This Project Matters ?
-This project demonstrates more than just technical skills, it shows I can:

-- Understand and prioritize executive goals.

-- Transform raw data into insightful visuals for better story-telling.

-- Present information in a way that’s easy to grasp for both technical and non-technical stakeholders.

-- Build end-to-end BI solutions that combine data modeling, DAX, and designing user-friendly report layout.

 ## Strategic Opportunity for Social Buzz
 The findings from this project do more than highlight what’s working on the platform, they also reveal a chance for Social Buzz to support creators and grow the platform through a data-powered Freemium offering.
 Introducing a Creator Insights Program could help content creators improve their performance using platform data, while also opening up a new revenue stream for Social Buzz.